LGM-Bioinfo-UNIVALI/Krill/README.md

 conda create -n "ARTS" --file /path/to/spec-file.txt
 ```

-3. Download ARTS project into the conda environment using git:
+3. Download ARTS project into the conda environment using git

 ```
 cd /path/to/ARTS/environment/